nf-core/smrnaseq/docs/usage.md

 **NB:** Single hyphen (core Nextflow option)

 ### `--seqCenter`
 Text about sequencing center which will be added in the header of output bam files.
-Note that no blank is allowed!

 ### `-resume`
 Specify this when restarting a pipeline.
 Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.